vanriper-ipums/ph-neighborhoods/README.md

 - [] Illustrative example of scanned ED map showing ED of PH project and neighboring EDs
 - [] Neighborhood population (for each project) - total pop, white/black - appendix?
 - [] Public housing project population count and HH count - appendix? working on this now
+- [] Inspect the public housing household counts to make sure they match prior counts (I'm worried about the serial issues)
 - [X] Median HH income plots (by race or region)